dandichen/dandichen.github.io/_pages/about.md

 ![test image](images/follow_up_visit_cnt.png)
 Therefore, I would like to treat this additional variable as a proxy variable for patients' unmeasured health status.

-Repeating the IPW and AIPW estimates, coding age and geographic residence as categorical variables instead, the estimated ATEs become negative: -0.1164 for IPW and -0.10463 for AIPW, indicating that telehealth tends to lead a decrease in hospitalizations of about 0.10463 to 0.1164 within 30 days of the visit compared to in-person in this data.
+Repeating the IPW and AIPW estimates, coding age and geographical residence as categorical variables instead, the estimated ATEs become negative: -0.1164 for IPW and -0.10463 for AIPW, indicating that telehealth tends to lead a decrease in hospitalizations of about 0.10463 to 0.1164 within 30 days of the visit compared to in-person in this data.

 The following table summarizes the corresponding propensity scores.
 ![test image](images/propensity_score_table_sensitivity_analysis.png)

 - **Manski bounds**

-In the presence of unmeasured confounding, i.e., unobserved characteristics $$U$$, Manski's approach is able to provide a bound for the estimated ATE, as the outcome is bounded by 0 and 10 in the dataset.
+In the presence of unmeasured confounding, i.e., unobserved characteristics $$U$$, Manski's approach [16] is able to provide a bound for the estimated ATE, as the outcome is bounded by 0 and 10 in the dataset.
 Using the measurable portion of the ATE, I was able to obtained the Manski bounds: -5.8456 and 4.1544.
 However, this bounds may be less informative, as previous estimates of ATE were around -0.1 to 0.5.

 The good news is that it seems reasonable to narrow the above bounds with additional monotonicity assumptions.
 As the focus of this study is on the first visit after April 1, 2020, and the number of hospitalizations within 30 days of the visit, it sounds reasonable that healthier individuals would tend to choose telehealth visits, while those with severe conditions may have to choose in-person visits as some tests cannot be performed without a patient on site.
 In addition, healthier individuals are expected to experience less hospitalizations compared to those with severe conditions due to their health status.
-In other words, it is reasonable to assume individuals' number of hospitalizations would decrease if they choose telehealth visits compared to in-person visits, i.e., $$E[Y(1)] <= E[Y(0)]$$.
+In other words, it is reasonable to assume individuals' number of hospitalizations would decrease if they choose telehealth visits compared to in-person visits, i.e., $$Y(1) \leq Y(0)$$.

+Furthermore, it is also reasonable to assume those who choose telehealth visits have fewer expected hospitalizations, regardless of their actual assigned treatment, i.e., $$E[Y(a) \mid A = 1, X = x] \leq E[Y(a) \mid A = 0, X = x]$$ for

 - **E-values**